 For current exhibitions and screenings, see below or check our What's On page.

 Commissioned for the Jerwood/Film and Video Umbrella Awards: What Will They See of Me?
-A collaboration between Jerwood Charitable Foundation and FVU.
+A collaboration between Jerwood Arts and FVU.
 In association with Centre for Contemporary Arts, Glasgow and University of East London, School of Arts and Digital Industries.
 FVU is supported by Arts Council England.